 When your body is acidic there’s less oxygen in body.
 This is a haven for anaerobic pathogens like yeast, mould and fungus.
 Thrush is often a warning you have an internal problem.

 Why does thrush keep coming back?

 The body goes to great lengths to create an alkaline environment to repair and rejuvenate more efficiently – but it can only work with the food and liquid ingested.
 When large amounts of acid-forming foods are ingested you’re fighting your natural body process to keep infection and illness down, helping pathogens, bacteria, fungus to overgrow and cause the above symptoms.
 Detoxing your body is the best way to increase the immune system response to fight vaginal thrush.
 For more information see our ph health detox page.

 Return to top

 How does thrush affect my hormones?

 Higher levels of candida can also affect your hormone balance.
 This has been linked to causing cravings for sugar.
 As candida thrives on sugar it sends your body chemical signals to ‘bring us sugar!’
 If you think you’re in control of your cravings, think again.
 However, when your body starts to respond to the positive changes you’re making, your cravings will diminish and may even disappear altogether!
 When you correctly treat candida, you’re correcting the other flora imbalances within your body as well.
 Healthy populations of the good flora are becoming established and will keep the bad flora at bay.
-What you do to reduce candida, this will also greatly reduce the populations of many other bacteria’s and pathogens (bad guys) at the same time.
+What you do to reduce candida, will also greatly reduce the populations of many other bacteria’s and pathogens (bad guys) at the same time.

 Best of all – weight loss gets easier!
 Yep, as you reduce acidity within your body, your cells tend to let go of fat a lot easier!
 Your body was using fat cells as a form of defence against the body’s toxins, so as you remove the toxins your cells lower their defences and fewer fat cells are formed.